NathanBarbet/OC_Projet_7/README.md

 4/ Edit the .env (DATABASE_URL) file with your own database login.

-5/ Edit repository files for change links with your own adress.

-6/ Generate new SSH key for JWT Bundle :
+5/ Generate new SSH key for JWT Bundle :

 Generate the SSH keys: